 Marc Istook wakes up early.
 Like really early.
-As an Emmy-nominated anchor for Daybreak, the morning news show on Dallas ABC affiliate WFAA, a loud alarm clock and strong cup of coffee come with the job.
+For the two-time Emmy-winning anchor of Daybreak, the Dallas ABC affiliate WFAA's morning news show, a loud alarm clock and strong cup of coffee come with the job.
 And while waking up before some folks have gone to bed might sound like a nightmare, for Marc it’s a dream.
 One that’s the culmination of a career spanning more than 20 years.

 A native Texan, Marc's love for journalism began early.
-His first big "get" was at age 14, nabbing an interview with music legend Billy Joel for the Fort Worth Star-Telegram's teen section of the newspaper.
+His first big "get" was at age 14, nabbing an interview with music legend Billy Joel for the Fort Worth Star-Telegram.
 In high school he stayed busy shooting and editing videos, using a rudimentary setup between his family's VHS decks.
 As a Radio/TV/Film and journalism student at Texas Christian University, he honed his chops interviewing legends like MLB Hall of Famer Nolan Ryan, interning at WFAA, and hosting radio shows on the school's station, KTCU.

 His professional career began behind the scenes at ESPN, producing graphics for various sports broadcasts.
 His first job on camera was at KTEN, the NBC affiliate in Denison, TX, where Marc started as the weekend sportscaster before being promoted to main anchor of the 6 and 10 pm newscasts.
 His love for sports eventually led him back to the sports desk, and as KTEN's Sports Director Marc's work was recognized by the Texas Associated Press Broadcasters and Oklahoma Association of Broadcasters.